Nonprofit-Open-Data-Collective/compensation-appraisal/helpfiles/SearchNTEE.md

 <u> Example 2 </u>

-If you want all non-profits in your comparison set regardless of the work you do, hit "Select All".
+If you want all non-profits in your comparison set regardless of the specific type of work they do, press "Select All".